fortify-presales/fortify-sap-demo/README.md

 - 4 CPUs
 - 150GB of disk space
 - Linux OS (or Windows with WSL2)
+- SAP GUI Windows or Java Client
+- Fortify SAP Extractor installation files
+- Eclipse IDE with ABAP Development Tools installed

+Note: the Fortify SAP Extractor installation files should be retrieved from an install of OpenText SAST - in the `tools\SAP_Extractor` directory.
+A copy of the files is stored in this repository for ease of use, but please check they are the latest versions before installing them.

 ## Configure Docker

-If using Docker Desktop and/or Windows with WSL2 increase the memory available by editing `$USERPROFILE\.wslconfig` and adding or amending the following:
+If using Docker Desktop and/or Windows with WSL2 increase the memory available by editing `$USERPROFILE\.wslconfig` file and adding or amending the following:

 ```
 [wsl2]